 Most plant diseases are bacterial, viral, or fungal infections.
 Fungi are responsible for 85% of all plant diseases.
 That said, approximately 100 species of bacteria can cause trouble for plant growers.

 What are bacteria?

 The first bacterial plant disease ever identified was fireblight (Erwinia amylovora).
-This happened sometime around 1877, just after anthrax, the first bacteria to be identified.
-Since that time, much has been learned about how these one-celled creatures help and harm our food crops and ornamental plants.
+This discovery occurred around 1877, just after anthrax, the first bacteria identified.
+Since then, we have learned more about how these one-celled creatures help and harm our food crops and ornamental plants.
 But, to cause harm, they must first gain entry.

 How bacteria enter plants

 Unlike viruses, which inject genetic material to reprogram cells to make more viruses, nearly all bacteria grow in the spaces between plant cells, working to destroy the cell wall and consuming its contents.
 [One species, Agrobacterium, comes close to crossing the line between viruses and bacteria by genetically modifying their hosts to cause cancer-like growths called crown galls.]